 Below, we explain what is meant by ‘disciplinary action’ as well as why (and when) it becomes a necessary route to follow when dealing with employee misconduct.

-To aid your understanding of this process, we also include plenty of examples.
+To aid your understanding of this process, we also include plenty of disciplinary action examples.

 What is disciplinary action?